 What are my chances of getting team grant versus individual grant?

 We cannot answer this question because the number of applicants changes every year.
 The AC4 Graduate Fellowship Program receives about one hundred proposals a year; for 2015, there were over 50 applications for the individual fellowship and about 15 for the team fellowship.
-It is best to think about what project makes the most sense for you and your research interests and focus on putting together the best application you can.
+It is best to think about what project makes the most sense for you and the aims of the proposed study or project, and focus on putting together the best application you can.

-Can my Faculty Approval adviser also write my letter of recommendation?
+Can my Faculty Adviser also write my letter of recommendation?

 Yes.
 This will not be seen as a weakness in your application.

-My professor would like to password-protect her/his letter of recommendation for confidentiality.
+My professor would like to submit her/his letter of recommendation in confidentiality.
 Can I submit a password-protected letter?

 Yes.
-Ask your professor to email the letter to the AC4 Research Coordinator (see contact below).
-Additionally, you will still need to submit a file for this required component into the online application system; simply upload a document that indicates name of the recommender and that s/he is submitting it in confidentiality directly to AC4.
+Ask your professor to email the letter to the Program Manager (see contact below).
+Additionally, for the entry field in the online application, please upload a document that gives the name and contact of the recommender and that s/he is submitting it in confidentiality directly to AC4.

-Does my faculty sponsor have to sign on to IRB or research compliance policies?
+Does my Faculty Advisor have to sign on to IRB or research compliance policies?

 No. They can do so if your project requires IRB approval, but that is not required as far as AC4 is concerned.